 PLEASE NOTE: If you chose to remove access from a relation, that relation will receive an email that his/her access have been removed.

-For an explanation of areas of access, click here.
+For an explanation of areas of access, click on Add Access above.

 This page lists access that is eligible for you to “reset.”
 You may choose to reset a relation's account if your relation is having account problems, password issues, locked accounts or any other problems using their account.

 Resetting an account results in the deletion of the current account, creation of a new account, including a new PIN number that will need to be given to the relation again for him/her to authenticate the new account.

 You may only reset access for accounts that exist for no other reason.
 If your relation is an employee, a student, or has been granted access to another student’s education records, then you will not be allowed to reset their account.
 In that case, the relation has to contact the Help Desk for any account problems.

 - Select a relation from the list and click “Submit.”

 - Confirm that you want to reset the account.